1000 E. University Ave.

 Minor: A secondary subject area interest (to the major) represented by a specified set of hours and/or courses.
 Differs from a concentration in that a minor is not a subdivision of the major subject area.

-Option: A concentration of elective courses within a major which emphasizes one aspect of the major, chosen by a student according to his or her interests.
+Option: A collection of elective courses within a major which emphasize one aspect of the major, chosen by a student according to his or her interests.

 Orientation: A program of one to three days on campus designed to acquaint a new student with the facilities, policies, sources of information and assistance, and academic and social environment.
 Academic advising and registration are also included.

 Prerequisite: A requirement to be completed before enrollment in a course or a degree program.
-Prerequisites for individual courses are listed in their course description in this bulletin.
-Students are responsible for being aware of a course's prerequisites prior to enrolling in the course.
+Prerequisites for individual courses are listed in their course description in this catalog.
+The statement “or consent of instructor” is implied for all prerequisites.
+Students are responsible for being aware of a course’s prerequisites prior to enrolling in the course.
+Departments reserve the right to drop a student from a class if the student does not have the prerequisite.

-Registration: The process of officially enrolling into one or more courses or matriculation at the university.
+Registration: The process of officially enrolling into one or more courses at the university.

 Semester: The division of the calendar year used in academic scheduling.
 A semester is roughly 15 weeks in length.